Introduction to Medical Sciences and Patient Care (ScM students only)

 Brain Science & Neurology (includes Head & Neck Anatomy)

+This is a well established first year medical school organ systems course.
 Brain Sciences is composed of several interrelated components - Head Anatomy, Neurobiology, Neuropathophysiology, Neuropathology and Neuropharmacology.
 The intent of the course is to encourage the integration of underlying neuroanatomy and basic science principles with an understanding of the presentation and management of neurological diseases.
 Course leaders from each of these disciplines have worked closely together in order to present the material in a cohesive and logical framework that promotes the sequential acquisition of new information based upon a substantive understanding of the previous material.

 In the Head Anatomy portion of this course, students learn about the functional and developmental anatomy of the head.
 This study is aided by review of prosections of the head and brain.
 The Neurobiology section is designed to acquaint students with the major structures and functions of the nervous system and to prepare them for understanding clinical problems in the Neuropathophysiology section of the course.
 Neurobiology builds on the cell physiology and introductory material that students learned in the Fall semester.
 By the end of the Neurobiology section, students should be able to identify key components of the brain and spinal cord on external views, cross-sections, and neuroimaging examinations.
 Students should also understand the operation of important neural systems and pathways and be able to apply this knowledge to clinical localization of neurologic dysfunction.
 In the Neuropathophysiology section of the course students gain an introductory level knowledge of the field of Neurology, including how neurologists determine the structures and pathways that are dysfunctional in neurological diseases.